-Popular search engines like Google or Microsoft Edgework work as a data collection tool.
+Popular search engines like Google or Microsoft Edgework work as data collection tools.
 They collect and share your sensitive information, such as search queries and website visits.
 Thus, you should use the private search engine on Tor.
-The private search engines make your searches anonymous, hide the IP address, and prevent trackers and adware from spoiling your browsing experience.
+Private search engines make your searches anonymous, hide the IP address, and prevent trackers and adware from spoiling your browsing experience.

 7. Practice Safe Browsing Tips

 You must follow some safe browsing tips that further enhance your security when using the Tor browser.
 These tips include: